Pay less tax this financial year — claim a tax-deduction on your after-tax super contributions

 Step 2 – make your contribution

 Make a direct payment to MTAA Super via BPAY or EFT.
 For details, login to your account via Member SuperSite.
-To ensure that your funds arrive before the end of the financial year,make your payment by Tuesday 25 June.
+To ensure that your funds arrive before the end of the financial year, make your payment by 24 June 2020.

 Step 3 – submit your notice of intent to claim a tax deduction

-Your notice of intent to claim a tax deduction must be submitted before:
+Your notice of intent to claim a tax deduction must be submitted by the earlier of: